Calling an ASP.NET Core Web API from a WPF application using Azure AD V2

 Make sure that your questions or comments are tagged with [

-If you find a bug in the sample, please raise the issue on GitHub Issues.
+If you find a bug in the sample, please open an issue on GitHub Issues.

 To provide a recommendation, visit the following User Voice page.